Launch Recite Me assistive technology myaccountMyAccount login image

 If you are looking to make an application for a disabled person's parking bay, further information is available on our disabled person's parking bay page.

-Care and Repair in Lanarkshire offer a wide range of practical services and advice that allow elderly and disabled people in the community to live independently.
-At Care and Repair they aim to repair, improve or adapt your home to allow you to remain safe, secure and independent in your own home.
+Care and Repair in Lanarkshire offers a wide range of practical services and advice that allow elderly and disabled people in the community to live independently.
+At Care and Repair, they aim to repair, improve or adapt your home to allow you to remain safe, secure and independent in your own home.

 You may just be looking for information on Community Alarms and Telecare equipment.

 The law on fire alarms changed, meaning all Scottish homes are required to have interlinked alarms since February 2022.
-Interlinked means if one goes off, they all go off, and it is the property owner’s responsibility for meeting the new standard.
+Interlinked means if one goes off, they all go off, and it is the property owner’s responsibility to meet the new standard.

 Guidance and further information can be found on the Scottish Fire and Rescue website and the Scottish Government website.

-For film clips, with BSL (British Sign Language) and subtitles (captions), please see links below:
+For film clips, with BSL (British Sign Language) and subtitles (captions), please see the links below:

 Scottish Government Fire Alarms leaflet

-It is essential that you read our information pages and the signposting and support information before continuing to request an assessment.
-This will prevent you having avoidable delay in any of your needs being met, by including self-management and signposting advice to meet any lower-level or basic needs.
-If you feel that your needs may require immediate or imminent support by our occupational therapy and sensory support staff however, please complete our online self-referral form below.
+You must read our information pages and the signposting and support information before continuing to request an assessment.
+This will prevent you from having avoidable delays in any of your needs being met, by including self-management and signposting advice to meet any lower-level or basic needs.
+If you feel that your needs may require immediate or imminent support by our occupational therapy and sensory support staff, please complete our online self-referral form below.
 This will be screened by an experienced member of our team with further advice then being provided to you.

 If you want more details on any of the above information you can contact your local social work office.
 This can be found using our postcode lookup.